jacoduplessis/scratchy/readme.md

 See test project for simple usage.

+Add any scrapy settings as `SCRATCHY_SPIDERS` in your settings file.

 ## Advice

 - don't link to item model: process as you wish, then mark as processed